 Size & Shape

-While with most other machines or exercise equipment, the size and shape runs relatively universal with some adjustability features factored in for a broader fit - the world of Pilates gear isn't quite as simple
+While with most other machines or exercise equipment, (the likes of incline treadmills, foldable exercise bikes or other space saver cardio machines,) the size and shape runs relatively universal with some adjustability features factored in for a broader fit – the world of Pilates gear isn’t quite as simple

 Since the discipline itself is focused on the concept of improving your body dynamics and mobility, a lot of the equipment comes in various arrangements.
 And aside from the loadout of exercise-specific features that certain variants may feature – there’s also some assortment when it comes to the size and shape department to help provide a better fit for a diverse range of practitioners.